sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 ***********

 An annotation is a special form of syntactic metadata that can be added to the source code of some programming languages.
-While PHP has no dedicated language feature for annotating source code, the usage of tags such as ``@annotation arguments`` in a documentation block has been established in the PHP community to annotate source code.
-In PHP documentation blocks are reflective: they can be accessed through the Reflection API's ``getDocComment()`` method on the function, class, method, and attribute level.
-Applications such as PHPUnit use this information at runtime to configure their behaviour.
+Until PHP 8, PHP had no dedicated language feature for attaching metadata to units of code.
+The usage of tags such as ``@annotation arguments`` in a documentation block has been established in the PHP community to annotate source code since the time of PHP 4.
+Documentation blocks can be accessed through the Reflection API's ``getDocComment()`` method on the function, class, method, and attribute level.
+Applications such as PHPUnit can use this information at runtime to access annotations in documentation blocks.

 .. admonition:: Note